PlanQK/planqk-platform-docs/src/tutorials/cookbook-java.md

 ## How to make my PlanQK Service accessible to other users?

-There are to ways to make a service accessible for other users:
+There are two ways to make a service accessible for other users:
 (1) You can publish your service internally to run PlanQK Jobs or test its correct behaviour or (2) publicly via the PlanQK Marketplace if you want to monetize your service.